Cloudflare Is Liable For Pirate Sites and Has No Safe Harbor, Publisher Says - Slashdot

 If changing the content means taking on liability would that not imply that an ISP that modifies encrypted content is liable for infringement too?

-Re:Interesting implication (Score:4, Interesting)
+Re:Interesting implication (Score:5, Interesting)

 From the article: